blocknomic-technologies/open-trading-platform-UI/README.md

 ![
 ](https://lh3.googleusercontent.com/Fg-XhR9o5uKv2XlPzg38H9Mc4L-gcPLllm8sq0fkJqNsNTCt6i_8OdsM-UOz3DTAVy5DL_HwPmjn "Server status")

+FOR MORE DETAILS ON PLATFORM FEATURES PLEASE VISIT THE [WIKI][wiki]

 ## How to recommend Platform features to us?

 - Just visit the issues tab on this github rep and choose the feature template.